 - 4 cups unsweetened non-dairy milk such as soymilk or almond milk

 - 2 cinnamon sticks or several cinnamon leaves

 - 1 piece mace optional

 - ½ teaspoon fresh grated nutmeg

-- Peel plantain by running tip of knife in peel from top to bottom 3-4 times, and then use fingers to peel away the skin.
+- Peel plantain by running the tip of a knife into the peel from top to bottom, 3-4 times.
+Use your fingers to peel away the skin.
 If you have trouble, just cut the peel off with a knife.

 - Cut plantain into smaller pieces and add to blender along with water.
-Blend on high until mixture is completely smooth, leaving no lumps.
+Blend on high until the mixture is completely smooth without lumps.

-- Pour mixture into a 3-quart saucepan, add vanilla bean, cinnamon and mace, and set aside while you prep milk.
+- Pour the plantain mixture into a medium saucepan, add vanilla bean, cinnamon and mace, and set aside while you prep the milk.

-- Rinse blender out and add pitted dates and milk, blending on high until dates are completely ground completely.
+- Rinse the blender out and add pitted dates and milk, blending on high until the dates are completely pureed.
 Set aside.

 - Serve hot, topped with fresh coconut milk, banana slices and a sprinkle of grated nutmeg.
 Enjoy!

 - Store any leftover porridge in an airtight container in the refrigerator for up to 3-4 days.

 - Green unripe bananas can be used in place of green plantains.